 Law

-The purpose of this course is two-fold: to familiarise participants with the main characteristics and structure of the EOP, ESCP, and EAPO proceedings, and to shed light on the main issues practitioners and judges can encounter while using these instruments in practice.
+The course serves a dual purpose: to familiarise participants with the key characteristics and structure of the EOP, the ESCP, and the EAPO, and to address the practical challenges that practitioners and judges may face when applying these instruments.

 About this course